alexkobz/alexkobz/README.md

 ## Hi there 👋
 ### 👨 I am Alexander Kobzar

+### 🎓 The history department of Moscow State University.
+Master of History

 ### 🔭 I’m currently working on
 - [analysing discourse of democracy in Russia](https://github.com/alexkobz/diplom)